 The People who KNOW THEIR GOD

 The crucial point, though, is KNOWING HIM personally.
-And they can start that NOW, at nearly-3-years-old and 5.
+And they can start that NOW, even at very young ages.

 We want our boys to love God with all their hearts, to be able to pray and talk to Him on their own (and WANT to), to know His voice and recognize His leading, and to understand the importance of reading their Bibles.
 We want them to know what the Bible says about God and His character – His love, His goodness, His mercy, His holiness, and His justice.